teiid/salesforce/README.md

 </vdb>
 ```

-and corresponding data source definition will look like
+and corresponding data source definition in standalone-teiid.xml will look like

 ```
 <resource-adapter id="salesforce-34">